SpenceKonde/ATTinyCore/avr/extras/README.md

 The "Gimmick" section lists the most prominent unique features of this part.
 These are what set it apart from other devives and may force you to go with that part even though you'd rather a different one.
 If you need to maximize battery life from a single alkaline battery cell, the tiny43 is your only choice without designing a very low quiescent current boost converter yourself.

-The 828 deserves a bit of explanation - it was one of the last parts that was released as classic AVR, andf I think they set a hard deadline.
+The 828 deserves a bit of explanation - it was one of the last parts that was released as classic AVR, and I think they set a hard deadline.
 The part was going to have a super snazzy differential ADC like the 841.
-But the silicon came back, and in addition to the bugs listed in the errata (one of which is quite nasty) the differentil functionality of the ADC was hosed.
-Management woldn't approbe a respin.
+But the silicon came back, and in addition to the bugs listed in the errata (one of which is quite nasty) the differential functionality of the ADC was hosed.
+Management woldn't approve a respin.
 And so it was released in the sorry half done state that it is.
-I suspect that some digging around in that area of registers would find a differentuial ADC that didn't work very well hiding.
+I suspect that some digging around in that area of registers would find a differential ADC that didn't work very well hiding.

 ## Non-supported parts
 * [tinyAVR 0/1/2-series](https://github.com/SpenceKonde/megaTinyCore/) Modern tinyAVR (with 0, 1, or 2 as next-to-last digit) are supported by my megaTinyCore instead.
 They are totally different in every way except the "t-word" in the name, and the fact that they're great parts and work well with Arduino.